Morteux/AliceWorkshop/README.md

 ## TODO
 ### Design
 - Initial screen: use of cookies warning
-- Main screen: character selection? archetype selection button? search text input?
+- Default screen: team search tab

 ### Features
 - Character selection screen to check which character you have unlocked (stored in cookies/sessions)